 It is recommended that all electrical sector professionals involved in electrical work, including supervisors, as well as persons who have been trained to assist in these tasks, have first aid training, which includes at least training in breathing and compression CPR through practical exercises as well as first aid for burns.

-Under the Health Insurance Act, Kela will compensate the employer for the necessary and reasonable costs incurred in maintaining first aid preparedness.
-The Finnish Red Cross’ first aid expert group defines the recommended content for first aid training and training requirements for first aid trainers.
-Any party meeting the training requirements may provide training at nationwide.
+Under the Health Insurance Act, Kela will compensate employers for necessary and reasonable costs incurred in maintaining first aid preparedness.
+The first aid and health care expert group nominated by Finnish Red Cross defines the recommended content for the training for first aid trainers and the training requirements for first aid trainers.
+Any party meeting the training requirements may provide first aid training nationwide.

-If first aid training complies with the recommendations of the Finnish Red Cross, the workplace can receive support from Kela for the costs of the course.
-An employer should ask about the possibility for compensation in advance from occupational health care and Kela.
+If first aid training complies with the recommendations of the expert group, the workplace can receive support from Kela for the costs of the training.
+Employers should ask about the possibility for compensation in advance from occupational health care and Kela.